-- 2. Put 1 cup of soil in each pot - Plant one sunflower seed in each pot Then put each pot in their location - 5.
-Write a sticky note for each pot location and stick it on - to the pot that associates with the location 6.
-Water each plant at 4.00pm every day for up to 6-8 weeks keep track of the flowers and jot notes down - 7.
-Repeat step 5 every day until the end of the
+- 1. Gather your materia - 2.
+Put 1 cup of soil in each pot - 3.
+Plant one sunflower seed in each pot 4.
+Then put each pot in their location 5.
+Write a sticky note for each pot location and stick it on - to the pot that associates with the location 6 Water each plant at 4:00pm every day for up to 6-8 weeks keep track of the flowers and jot notes down journai - 7.
+Repeat step 5 every day until the end of the - experiment